hdShang/arxiv-daily/docs/cs-CV/2025-05-29/papers/250523922v1-scalelong-a-multi-timescale-benchmark-for-long-video-understanding.md

 ---
 layout: default
-title: ScaleLong: A Multi-Timescale Benchmark for Long Video Understanding
+title: "ScaleLong: A Multi-Timescale Benchmark for Long Video Understanding"
 ---

 # ScaleLong: A Multi-Timescale Benchmark for Long Video Understanding